dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 <!--- TFS 1061478 & TFS 1152340--->

 ## Device management
+### Increased device enrollment limits

-- **Increased device enrollment limits.** <br/>Intune will increase the maximum configurable device enrollment limit from 5 to 15 devices per user.
+Intune will increase the maximum configurable device enrollment limit from 5 to 15 devices per user.
 <!---TFS 1289896 --->

+## Group management
+### Intune Groups transitioning to Azure Active Directory Groups beginning in August 2016
+Intune is creating a new group management experience that uses Azure Active Directory (AAD) security groups as user and device groups in Intune.
+These groups will be used for all group management, policy deployment, and profile deployment **when we introduce the new Azure-based Intune admin portal**.

+This new experience will keep you from having to duplicate groups between services, **allow you access to some new Azure Active Directory Premium (AADP) group features**, and provide extensibility using PowerShell and Graph.
+This will also unify the group management experience across enterprise mobility management.

+To enable the move to Security Groups, the experience in the **current admin console** will undergo some modifications. **These changes, and the use of AAD security groups, will be recorded in the Intune documentation**.

+Customers who are new to Intune will see **some of the security group changes before current tenants do**.

+In addition to changes in group management, **the following functionality will be deprecated**:

+- 'Manage Groups' in the Service Admin role
+- Custom group-based alerts for Notification Rules
+- Grouping of Exchange ActiveSync (EAS) devices.
+‘All EAS Managed Devices’ group will be converted from a group to a report view
+- EAS Device Policy will no longer be configured or deployed through Intune and will need to be set directly in Exchange
+- Pivoting with groups in reports

 ## Company Portal
-**Changes to Device Enrollment Managers accounts in the iOS Company Portal app.** To improve performance and scale, Intune will no longer show all Device Enrollment Managers (DEM) devices in the My Devices pane of the iOS Company Portal app.
+### Changes to Device Enrollment Managers accounts in the iOS Company Portal app
+To improve performance and scale, Intune will no longer show all Device Enrollment Managers (DEM) devices in the My Devices pane of the iOS Company Portal app.
 Only the local device running the app will be displayed, and only if it is enrolled via the Company Portal app.
 The DEM user may perform actions on the local device, but remote management of other enrolled devices will only be performed from the Intune admin console.
 Additionally, Intune is deprecating use of DEM accounts with either the Apple Device Enrollment Program or the Apple Configurator tool.
 Both these enrollment methods already support user-less enrollment for shared iOS devices.
 Only use DEM accounts when user-less enrollment for shared devices is unavailable.
 <!---TFS 1233681--->

 ## Service deprecation